 Fun fact: In 1858 when the Palliser expedition went through, Eugene Bourgeau named the mountain, Pic de Pigeons, despite the fact pigeons were not in the area.
 And at one point the mountain was home to a ski hill with two poma lifts.
 According to the Calgary Herald, 500 children received free ski lessons here every year for about three years.
 It permanently closed in 1983 and the equipment was sold off.

-Pigeon Mountain stats
+Pigeon Mountain hike summary

 - The trail is closed from December 1 – June 15th to protect wildlife.